 We will next learn about the top project estimation techniques.

 Project Estimation Techniques

-This technique is used when the requirements are known at a discrete level where the smaller work pieces are then aggregated to estimate the entire project.
+This technique is used when the requirements are known at a discrete level where the smaller workpieces are then aggregated to estimate the entire project.
 This is usually used when the information is only known in smaller pieces.

 This technique uses independent measurable variables from the project work.
-For example, the cost for construction of a building is calculated based on the smallest variable as the cost to build a square feet area, effort required to build a work packet is calculated from the variable as lines of codes in a software development project.
+For example, the cost for construction of a building is calculated based on the smallest variable as the cost to build a square feet area, the effort required to build a work packet is calculated from the variable as lines of codes in a software development project.
 This technique gives more accuracy in project estimation.

-This technique uses a mathematical approach as the weighted average of optimistic, most likely and pessimistic estimate of the work package.
+This technique uses a mathematical approach as the weighted average of an optimistic, most likely and pessimistic estimate of the work package.
 This is often known as the PERT (Program Evaluation and Review Technique).

-This technique uses assumptions based on varying factors as scope, time, cost, resources etc., to evaluate the possible outcomes of the project by doing an impact analysis.
+This project estimation technique uses assumptions based on varying factors like scope, time, cost, resources, etc., to evaluate the possible outcomes of the project by doing impact analysis.
 In a usual scenario, the project estimate is done by conducting estimation workshops with the stakeholders of the project, senior team members who could give valuable inputs to the estimation exercise.
-The high level scope is broken down into smaller work packages, components and activities, each work package is estimated by effort and resource needed to complete the work package.
+The high-level scope is broken down into smaller work packages, components, and activities, each work package is estimated by effort and resources needed to complete the work package.
 The project may be detailed into the smallest chunk that can be measured.